kaiturano/SER_Website/README.md

 - **Team Members:** Users can view all executive members, senior design students, and assistants.
 - **Sponsors:** Users can view all sponsors as well as find information on how to sponsor.
 - **Contact Form** A contact form in which users will fill out table and the information will be sent to the executives via email.
 - **Join Form:** A form in which users can request to join the club.
-Upon completion, their information will be stored in google sheets and the exeuctives will recieve and email.
+Upon completion, their information will be stored in google sheets via API and the exeuctives will recieve and email.

 ## Dependencies